 The Prime Minister was always flanked by his advisors in his initial addresses to the nation.
 This made sense in showing he was not winging it but also had the unfortunate effect of contrasting his persona with the gravitas showed by his young Chancellor, Rishi Sunak.
 Boris has changed his tone from “we’ll get it done” optimism to a solemness that doesn’t fit him so well.
 His two-handed, thrusting-embrace and other strong gestures at the lectern have gone (perhaps it’s just the effect of having caught the virus himself).
 Again, we should judge the results of his action rather than any change in his performance.

-Public confidence in the Government and the Prime Minister has actually increased according to a recent poll but if the crises lasts a while it is likely that Johnson’s premiership will not survive long after it, or even through it.
+Public confidence in the Government and the Prime Minister has actually increased according to a recent poll but if the crisis lasts a while it is likely that Johnson’s premiership will not survive long after it, or even through it.
 The frustration people feel is likely to be directed at those in charge, especially the leader, whether fairly or not.
 Even Churchill lost his position despite being widely regarded as a successful war leader; voters wanted something new and different from what life was like before, after their trouble and sacrifice.
 That may happen again; if it does what might happen to the Brexit Transition?
 Will it be reversed?
 Will the EU itself survive?